Dr. Sarah EstelleAssociate Professor of Economics

 Outside the college

-Sarah, a native of Traverse City, Michigan, lives with her husband, Aaron, in Holland, where they enjoy all the natural beauty, local foods and friendly people West Michigan has to offer.
+Professor Estelle, a native of Traverse City, Michigan, lives in Holland with her husband, Aaron (artist and assistant to the director of Markets & Morality).
+Together they enjoy all the natural beauty and local foods West Michigan has to offer and international travel as often as possible.